cnlog/ImeStudy/FAQ.md

 It can type English alphabet and Hiragana characters, and some Japanese symbols and punctuations.
 Additionally it has the VK_KANJI, VK_KANA, VK_CONVERT, and VK_NONCONVERT virtual keys.

-- VK_KANJI is Hankaku/Zenkaku key to toggle Hankaku input mode and Zenkaku input mode.
+- VK_KANJI (半角／全角) key is Hankaku/Zenkaku key to toggle Hankaku input mode and Zenkaku input mode.
-- VK_KANA is Kana key to begin the Kana (Hiragana and Katakana) input or toggle the Hiragana mode and the Katakana mode.
+- VK_KANA (かな) key is Kana key to begin the Kana (Hiragana and Katakana) input or toggle the Hiragana mode and the Katakana mode.
+These two modes are exclusive.
-- VK_CONVERT is Convert key to convert the text.
+- VK_CONVERT (変換) is Convert key to convert the text.
-- VK_NONCONVERT is Non-Convert key to revert conversion.
+- VK_NONCONVERT (無変換) is Non-Convert key to revert conversion.

 Some punctuation key mapping differs from English key mapping.

+## How is the Chinese keyboard?

+It can type English alphabet and the Chinese radicals.

+## How is the Korean keyboard?

+It can type English alphabet and the Hangul radicals.
+Additionally, it has VK_HANGUL, VK_JUNJA and VK_HANJA virtual keys.

+- VK_HANGUL is the Hangul input mode key (same as VK_KANA).
+- VK_JUNJA is the Junja mode key.
+- VK_HANJA is the Hanja mode key.

+## How to input Japanese text?

+A normal Japanese keyboard cannot type the Kanji characters directly.
+The Japanese user inputs the Hiragana text (or Romaji-converted text) into IME and converts into Kanji or something text by the IME.

 There is Romaji input mode and Kana input mode.
 These modes are exclusive.
 You can toggle these modes by Alt+Kana key.
 In Romaji input mode, typing Alphabet key makes translation from English Alphabet to Kana.
-In Kana input mode, typing Hiragana key makes Hiragana character input.
+In Kana input mode, typing actual Hiragana key makes Hiragana character input.

 To enter Japanese text at first, press Alt+VK_KANJI (or simply VK_KANJI in new Windows).
 It enables Zenkaku mode.
 Pressing Alt+VK_KANJI again, it disables Zenkaku mode.